oceanprotocol/docs/content/concepts/compute-to-data.md

 The Operator Service is in charge of establishing the communication with the K8s cluster, allowing it to:

-- Register workflows as K8s objects
+- Register new compute jobs
-- List the workflows registered in K8s
+- List the current compute jobs
-- Stop a running workflow execution
+- Get a detailed result for a given job
-- Get information about the state of execution of a workflow
+- Stop a running job

 The Operator Service doesn't provide any storage capability, all the state is stored directly in the K8s cluster.